 Ventnor Heritage Centre, with its museum and archive, records how the town grew from a tiny fishing hamlet in 1840 to a fashionable Victorian resort complete with two railway stations and a pier, and how the villages of Bonchurch and St Lawrence became a favourite destination for writers and artists including Dickens and Macaulay.
 We have an extensive collection of photographs and documents, and books, prints and postcards are available for sale in our shop.
 We are open all year – for current opening times please see Ventnor Heritage Centre home page and see our Visit us page for opening times, location and admission charges.

 The Heritage Centre is also the headquarters of the Ventnor and District Local History Society.

-We are involved in community events, providing talks and slide shows on local history, and local heritage walksl We also take part in the Ventnor Carnival and Fringe programme – in 2017 we collaborated with Ventnor Guitar Group on ‘Playing with History’, and in 2016 we showed ‘Ventnor Unseen’, a compilation of archive film clips with a soundtrack specially provided by local artists, which included ‘Storm of 87’ written and performed by Paul Armfield.
+We are involved in community events, providing talks and slide shows on local history, and local heritage walks.
+We also take part in the Ventnor Carnival and Fringe programme – in 2017 we collaborated with Ventnor Guitar Group on ‘Playing with History’, and in 2016 we showed ‘Ventnor Unseen’, a compilation of archive film clips with a soundtrack specially provided by local artists, which included ‘Storm of 87’ written and performed by Paul Armfield.

-One of the most interesting parts of our work is collecting local stories and memories; you can see some of these by searching this website for ‘Your Stories’, and if you would like to contribute your own stories or photographs, please see our main Your Stories page.
+One of the most interesting parts of our work is collecting local stories and memories; if you would like to contribute your own stories or photographs, please contact us.

-The Ventnor Heritage Centre and Local History Society are both entirely run and managed by volunteers.
-If you think y ou might be interested in working with us in the Ventnor Heritage Centre, please have a look at our Volunteering Opportunities – we would be delighted to hear from you!
+If you think you might be interested in working with us in the Ventnor Heritage Centre, please have a look at our Volunteering Opportunities – we would be delighted to hear from you!